-We have audited the accompanying balance sheets of Puradyn Filter Technologies, Inc. (the "Company") as of December 31, 2018 and 2017, the related statements of operations, changes in stockholders' deficit and cash flows for each of the two years in the period ended December 31, 2018, and the related notes.
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Puradyn Filter Technologies, Inc. (the "Company") as of December 31, 2019 and 2018, the related statements of operations, changes in stockholders' deficit and cash flows for each of the two years in the period ended December 31, 2019, and related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the years ended December 31, 2019 and 2018, in conformity with accounting principles generally accepted in the United States of America.